ZenZN99/Book-Store/README.md

-📚 Book Store – Full-Stack Web Application
+# 📚 Book Store – Full-Stack Web Application
 About

-Book Store is a fully developed full-stack web application designed for buying and selling books.
-It provides a smooth and modern experience for both users and administrators.
-Users can browse books, search, add items to the cart, and complete purchases easily, while administrators have full control through a professional dashboard.

-The front end is built using React, and the back end is developed with NestJS, following a clean and scalable architecture, with MongoDB as the database.
+A fully developed online bookstore designed for buying and selling books, providing a seamless experience for both customers and administrators.
+Users can browse books, add them to their cart, and complete purchases and payments effortlessly.
+Administrators can manage products, track sales, and control inventory in a simple and secure way.
+Project Features: Attractive and user-friendly interface.
+Comprehensive book and inventory management.
+Professional and extensive admin dashboard.
+Secure login system for both users and administrators.
+Ability to top up account balance and transfer funds between accounts.
+Easy and direct product image uploads.
+Benefits for Customers: A ready-to-use project that allows you to sell books professionally online, with full management of products, customers, and sales.
+It delivers an excellent user experience that encourages customers to return to the site again and again.

 Features
 👤 User Features

 Secure user registration and authentication

-Browse and search books

 View detailed book information